Wednesday, November 13, 2024

 Longtime Democratic National Committee (DNC) member James Zogby agrees, noting that members of the Democratic Party establishment/elite, their consultancy groups, and their corporate media sycophants “will find fault with the voters and their choices [but] not with the poor decisions they themselves made.”

-It is in this spirit of holding those in positions of power and influence accountable that I share the following perspectives on what went wrong for the Democrats in this year’s national elections of last Tuesday, including the presidential election.
+It is in this spirit of holding those in positions of power and influence accountable that I share the following perspectives on what went wrong for the Democrats in last Tuesday’s national elections, including the presidential election.

 Every election since 2008 has been a referendum on the system and the change candidate has won.
 Obama was able to hold onto the presidency in 2012 due to sheer charisma and his ability to still wear the cloak of change agent.